-They’re also a fairly inexpensive accessory that’s easy to integrate into your kit!
-Below is everything you need to know about camera lens filters – and how the savvy smartphone photographer can use them to their advantage.
+They’re also a relatively inexpensive accessory that’s easy to integrate into your kit!
+Below is everything you need to know about cell phone camera lens filters – and how the savvy smartphone photographer can use them to their advantage.

 No matter how good the software, a computer won’t be able to accurately predict and modulate an image to equal the real-life counterpart.
 That’s why you should preferentially use a light hand when editing and instead rely on superior photography skills.